annkeenan/zoo-art/webservice/README.md

 an exhibit returns a list of all the species in that exhibit, and a delte removes a species from an exhibit.

+The species table holds the species and its Common Names, Genus, Family, Region, Habitat, and Status.
+Using a get requests a user can get all of the species or you can get a single species.
+You can modify a species' specifications with a put request.
+If a new species is discorved then you can post a new species.